akannangara/Robotics_project/README.txt

 To test the trained car using the trained DQN model on the oval track, run the command:
 	python main.py d dqn_test

+The code found in yetiborg.py we were not able to test due to trouble installing keras and tensorflow on our YetiBorg.